New York

 In contrast, New York City’s geographical location has shaped its reputation as a global metropolis.
 Situated at the mouth of the Hudson River, the city benefits from a prime position for trade and commerce.
 Its coastal location has allowed for easy access to international shipping routes, enabling it to become a major center for finance, trade, and cultural exchange.
 The Atlantic Ocean acts as a gateway for immigrants and influences the city’s climate, making it susceptible to extreme weather conditions such as hurricanes.
 The diverse neighborhoods within the city reflect not only its geographic diversity but also the rich mix of cultures and backgrounds that have come together in this cosmopolitan hub.

-See also Where's The Best Place To Stay In New York
+See also How Far Is La To New York

 Although these two cities are only approximately 400 miles apart, they differ significantly in terms of their geographical features and the opportunities they offer.
 The varied landscapes, water bodies, and surrounding environments all contribute to the unique identities and strengths of Buffalo and New York City.